 Kanosuke Single Malt

-Kanosuke started in 2018, named after leader of the Kanosuke Komasa.
+Kanosuke started in 2018, named after the leader of the Kanosuke Komasa.
 The distillery is located in the southern Kagoshima Prefecture of Japan, along Fukiagehama Beach.
 Each of their three copper pot stills is of a different design, allowing them greater blending opportunities since the distillate off each would be somewhat different.
 One can maybe get a sense of their aim by acknowledging their distillery motto: “Japanese whisky, richer and more mellow.”
 They produce pot still and blended whiskies in addition to single malts and are in the midst of releasing batch offerings by year.
 The Kanosuke Single Malt is the current flagship whisky of the distillery, the third batch of which was released in 2023.
 It is made using a blend of single malts from all three pot stills, though curiuously the grain is never specifically named.
 We presume it is barley.

 High Coast Timmer